kanors-emr/VedaOnline-documentation/source/pages/Navigator.rst

 .. image:: images/navigator.png
    :width: 600
+   :align: center

 Quadrants
 =========

 Template containing comprehensive information about the model’s basic structure (regions, sub-regions, time-periods, time-slices, …)
-**SysSetting**
+1. **SysSetting**

 Calibration templates for Base Year
-**Base scenario** [BS] – current technology mix **BaseTrans** – operations on the BS templates
+2. **Base scenario** [BS] – current technology mix
+3. **BaseTrans** – operations on the BS templates

-Repository for the depiction of future technologies **SubRES** [SR]
+4. **SubRES** [SR] - Repository for the depiction of future technologies

 Three groups of flexible, “rule-based”, scenarios files:
-**Regular Scenarios** [RS] - files for data addition and updates **Demand Scenarios** [DS] - projection module tied to economic indicators, fine-tuned with analyst insight **Parametric Scenarios** [PS] - functionality designed to handle easily multiple runs and parametric analysis
+5. **Regular Scenarios** [RS] - files for data addition and updates.
+6. **Demand Scenarios** [DS] - projection module tied to economic indicators, fine-tuned with analyst insight.
+7. **Parametric Scenarios** [PS] - functionality designed to handle easily multiple runs and parametric analysis. “programmed” multi-value suite of scenarios.

-Two new components are presented:

-* Parametric scenarios – “programmed” multi-value suite of scenarios
-* No Seed Values(NSV) – the files that do not provide seed values to any other scenario.
+8. **No Seed Values** [NSV] – the files that do not provide seed values to any other scenario.
 These are processed in parallel.
 Veda provides the information of which files can be converted into NSV scenarios.

-Functionality
+(Introduced in 2019)

+How to Use?
 =============

 * Start from Scratch - This button delete the previous model data from database and pulls all the file from github repository.
 You have to resynchronize your model.
 Reports Module data will not be deleted.